CosmWasm/cosmwasm.github.io/docs/tutorial/platform/19-best-practices.md

 description: A collection of what to do and not to do.
 ---

-# Best Practices
+# Best practices

 Going through the concepts and the exercises should have given you an idea of what to do and not to do.
 Nonetheless, it is always a good idea to collect these ideas into a singular place, here.

 ## Preparing code